 How popular is the baby name Deirbhile in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Deirbhile and check out all the blog posts that mention the name Deirbhile.
+Plus, check out all the blog posts that mention the name Deirbhile.

 According to data from the Northern Ireland Statistics and Research Agency (NISRA), the most popular baby names in Northern Ireland in 2014 were Emily and Jack.